MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 ### Context & Counting

-To return the number of departments in this Chicago dataset we write the query `Count(It.department)`.
+To return the number of departments in this `chicago` dataset we write the query `Count(It.department)`.
 Observe that the argument provided to `Count()`, `It.department`, is itself a query.